Steadily does the math you never do

 Steadily tracks how much is stacked into each week across all your projects.
 Red means overloaded.
 You see it now, not when you’re buried.

-This is how people miss deadlines — not by forgetting, but by having one impossible week they didn’t see coming.
+This is how people miss deadlines: not by forgetting, but by running into one impossible week they did not see coming.

 “Finish my certification by June 15.”
 One sentence.
 That’s all Steadily needs.